 The team interpreted the feature's characteristics as being consistent with a fieldstone foundation base for a brick chimney stack.
 Feature 31's proximity to Feature 29, a post mold, suggests that it was part of a structure that relied on wooden posts for support rather than an extensive stone foundation.
-In addition, the team noted that Feature 31 is south of a heavy mortar lens, which was composed of flat and round aggregates of mortar, and west of Feature 28, which contained a concentration of used and broken bricks.
-One possible interpretation of these observations is that recycling activities were carried out nearby, wherein bricks that once topped the chimney were removed, the mortar and broken bricks discarded, and the intact bricks reused elsewhere.
+In addition, the team noted that Feature 31 was south of a heavy mortar lens, which was composed of flat and round aggregates of mortar, and west of Feature 28, which contained a concentration of used and broken bricks.
+One possible interpretation of these observations was that recycling activities were carried out nearby, in which bricks that once topped the chimney were removed, the mortar and broken bricks discarded, and the intact bricks reused elsewhere.
 Due to time constraints, archaeologists were unable to excavate further west to explore in greater detail the possible connections between Feature 31 and Feature 28.

-Figure 3.12.
+Figure 4.12.
 Feature 31 and surrounding area of Features 38 and 39 and other deposits (Photograph by Megan Bailey).

 Feature 38.
-Feature 38 is present in Levels B1-B5 of Block 3 Lot 4 Excavation Unit 11 and continues in Excavation Units 13 and 15.
-It is located immediately west of Feature 31 and has dimensions of 5.0 ft.
+Feature 38 was located immediately west of Feature 31 and has dimensions of 5.0 ft.
 (N-S) x 1.5 ft.
 (E-W) in Excavation Unit 11.
-Feature 38 is the east portion of a rectangular area of structure fill, a dark organic soil containing architectural materials.
-It is bounded to the north, south, and east by clay subsoil.
-It is likely that the feature extends to the west of Excavation Unit 11 but due to time constraints the team was unable to explore the feature further during this field season.
+Feature 38 was the east portion of a rectangular area of structure fill, a dark organic soil containing architectural materials.
+It was bounded to the north, south, and east by clay subsoil.
+It is likely that the feature extends to the west of Excavation Unit 11 but due to time constraints the team was unable to explore the feature further during the field season.

-Feature 38 is the eastern portion of a rectangular concentration of dark fill.
-It located immediately below and west of Feature 31.
+Feature 38 was the eastern portion of a rectangular concentration of dark fill.
+It was located immediately below and west of Feature 31.
 Feature 38 was identified in Levels B1-B5 in the west half of Excavation Unit 11, Levels B2-B4 in the west half of Excavation Unit 13, and Levels B1-B3 in the west half of Excavation Unit 15.
 The team identified Excavation Unit 11 as containing the eastern edge, Excavation Unit 13 as containing the northern edge, and Excavation Unit 15 as containing the southern edge of this feature.
-The average opening elevation for Feature 38 is 764.122 ft. amsl and the average elevation of the base is 761.752 ft. amsl.
+The average opening elevation for Feature 38 was 764.122 ft. amsl and the average elevation of the base was 761.752 ft. amsl.
 Its dimensions are 9.75 ft.
 (N-S) x 2.5 ft.
 (E-W).
-The soil within Feature 38 was 10YR 3/2 (very dark grayish brown) in color and had a silty clay texture; the surrounding soil was 10YR 6/6 (brownish yellow) clay subsoil.
-Archaeologists recovered large amounts of mortar, nails, and flat glass from Feature 38 as structural fill below Feature 31.
-Although Feature 38 extends deeper and to the west, archaeologists could not excavate these areas due time constraints and the end of the field season.
+The soil within Feature 38 was 10YR 3/2 (very dark grayish brown) in color and had a silty clay texture; the surrounding soil was a 10YR 6/6 (brownish yellow) clay subsoil.
+Archaeologists recovered large amounts of mortar, nails, and flat glass from Feature 38, as well as moderate amounts of bone, brick, and ceramics.
+The team interpreted Feature 38 as structural fill below Feature 31.
+Although Feature 38 extends deeper and to the west, archaeologists could not excavate these areas due to time constraints and the end of the field season.